KnobbeGit/Foundation/README.md

 # Foundation
-Foundation source control for Knobbe
+Foundation source control for Knobbe.
+Added JP on 6/25/2025 to this repo.